 Since then, what has surprised me is now how much harder it is to find the species I once found so easily.
 Since the Coup in 2009 there are fewer lemurs in the park and they are much harder to find than the once were.

-Tell me a little about your research, both past and present.
+Tell me about your research, both past and present.

 What has been your favorite project?
 What is the most surprising thing you’ve found so far?